shawfire/NodeJS/book-api/README.md

 ## Integration tests with supertest and gulp-env
 yarn add supertest gulp-env --dev

+## HATEOS -> Hypermedia as the Engine of Application State
+Self documentation for consumers of your API.

 [Plurasight RESTful Web Services with NodeJS by Jonathan Mills](https://app.pluralsight.com/player?course=node-js-express-rest-web-services&author=jonathan-mills&name=node-js-express-rest-web-services-m4&clip=1)